 Always stay up to date on the free events that are happening in or around your city.
 Don’t be afraid to explore things that you have otherwise never experienced before.
 This is a wonderful way for you and your partner to discover new things and see what you like (or don’t like!).

-An often overlooked means to adventure, there are an endless amount of parks and trails at your disposal that can easily eat away more than just one afternoon.
-Whether taken by foot or bike, natural surroundings that offer a beautiful background to your date night is something that simply can’t be bought.
+An often-overlooked means to adventure, there are an endless amount of parks and trails at your disposal that can easily eat away more than just one afternoon.
+Whether taken by foot or bike, natural surroundings that offer a beautiful background to your date night are something that simply can’t be bought.
 Even though some national parks may have a fee attached, it would still be cheaper than a night in the city.

 Think About the Available Alternatives